 David and Mary Ann’s known children were:

 - Job Dolamore (1824-1824), my 2nd great-grand uncle.
-Baptised on 25 July 1824 at St John’s Church in Great Stanmore, Middlesex, he was buried on 12 December.
+Baptised on 25 July 1824 at St John’s Church in Great Stanmore, Middlesex, he was buried there on 12 December the same year.

 - George Dolamore (1826-1835), my 2nd great-grand uncle.
 Baptised on 15 January 1826 at St John’s Church in Great Stanmore, he was buried there on 26 April 1835.